PhpUnitsOfMeasure/php-units-of-measure/README.md

 }
 ```

 Now any program which uses `Length` will start with the cubits unit already built in.
 Note that here we used the more concise linear unit factory method, but the result is equivalent to the expanded form calling the `UnitOfMeasure` constructor, as used above.
+Also, notice that the `static` keyword was used instead of the class name, though either would be acceptable in this case.

 ### Adding New Physical Quantities
 [Physical quantities](http://en.wikipedia.org/wiki/Physical_quantity) are categories of measurable values, like mass, length, force, etc.

 For physical quantities that are not already present in this library, it will be necessary to write a class to support a new one.
 All physical quantities implement the `\PhpUnitsOfMeasure\PhysicalQuantityInterface` interface, typically extend the `\PhpUnitsOfMeasure\AbstractPhysicalQuantity` class, and typically have only an `initialize()` method which creates the quantity's units of measure.
-See above for examples on how to add new units to a quantity class.
+See above for typical examples of physical quantity classes and of how to add new units to a quantity class.

 Note that every physical quantity has a chosen "native unit" which is typically the SI standard.
 The main point for this unit is that all of the quantity's other units of measure will convert to and from this chosen native unit.
 It's important to be aware of a quantity's native unit when writing conversions for new units of measure.